 For example, say you’re solving total power consumption for an electric generator.
 You’ll know to solve for the “kVA” unit for apparent power.
 But if your calculated value is in “kW,” you’ll instantly know you missed a step.

 In short, checking units are super easy.
-It’s a GREAT way to catch math mistakes, and here are some more real-world tips to use:
+It’s a GREAT way to catch math mistakes.
+Check out the following added unit tips:

 TIP #1: dimensionless values